Jay Townsend (golfer)

-Touring professional career
+Early life and amateur career

-Townsend was born in Michigan but grew up in Ohio.
+Townsend was born in Michigan, but grew up primarily in Ohio.
 His father was a club professional.
 Townsend attended the University of Florida and was on the golf team.
 He was an All-American and graduated in 1984.

+Professional career

-He succeeded qualified for the European Tour in the fall of 1984 and joined the European Tour before the 1985 season.
+Townsend qualified for the European Tour in the fall of 1984.
 In his first season, Townsend played in 14 events and made the majority of cuts.
 However he did not record many high finishes while retaining his tour card.
-Townsend’s Career in Europe stretched form 1985 through 1998.
+Townsend’s career in Europe stretched from 1985 through 1998.
 He says he enjoyed the experience in Europe immensely.
 He stated later in life, "I picked up more in my first five years in Europe than I did in 17 years of school at home.
 I saw the world and it made me a more rounded person."

 During this interim period he played on the South African Tour.
-In 1988 he finished joint runner-up at the Bloemfontein Classic with John Bland behind Jeff Hawkes.
+In 1988, he finished joint runner-up at the Bloemfontein Classic with John Bland behind Jeff Hawkes.
 At the very end of the 1988–89 season, he won the Trustbank Tournament of Champions over fellow American Bruce Vaughan.
 The following season, he finished runner-up at the 1990 Dewars W Lab Tournament, this time behind John Bland.

 He recorded his first top-10 on the European Tour in 1991, a T-9 at the Murphy's Cup.
 His following year was his best season on the European Tour.
 In 1992 he made 16 of 24 cuts and finished in the top-100 of the Order of Merit for the first time.
 He also recorded his best finishes, placing T-5 at the Liebig Ligurian Open and T-3 at the Lyon Open V33 that summer.
 The following season, in 1993, he recorded his best finish of his European Tour career, a solo runner-up finish at the Heineken Open, three behind Scotland's Sam Torrance.
 In 1995, he recorded his best overall season in his career with 5 top-10s and finishing 43rd on the Order of Merit, both career bests.
 This success would continue through the early 1996 season as he would open with a 64 (−8) against an "elite field" at the Dubai Desert Classic, placing him in second place, one behind Miguel Ángel Jiménez.
 He followed that with three consecutive rounds of 71 to finish at –11 and a tie for 7th.
 His Official World Golf Ranking reached #173, the best so far of his career.

 This high placing, however, would represent Townsend's career peak as he did not improve on his global ranking.
 He finished in a tie for third at the 1997 Alamo English Open which was his best finish of the season.
 Townsend finished no better than 89th on the Order of Merit in the late 1990s.
 He ceased playing as a touring professional during the 1998 season, retiring in mid-year.